lisaq/ellie-slack/README.md

   SLACK_TOKEN: "xoxb-11111111111-222222222222222"
   ````

 4. Run her!
-(You've got to keep her running so long as you'd like her to keep
-chattering; something like [nohup](http://linux.die.net/man/1/nohup) might be helpful.)

 ````
   python rtmbot.py
 ````

+### Deployment
+You've got to keep her running so long as you'd like her to keep chattering.
+We deployed her to Heroku; see [Heroku's Python docs](https://devcenter.heroku.com/articles/getting-started-with-python).
+Stuff like the runtime and Procfile are already set up for Heroku.

 ### Docker
 1. If you want to build the Docker image on your own